arvados/arvados/doc/user/ssh-access.md

     Host *.arvados
       ProxyCommand ssh -p2222 turnout@switchyard.{{ site.arvados_api_host }} -x -a $SSH_PROXY_FLAGS %h

+> This needs to be explained that it is adding an alias to make it easier to log into an
+> arvados server on port 2222.
+This is not actually necessary if the user doesn't mind some typing.
+> Actually, it might make sense to show the regular command line first, and then mention later that
+> it can be shortened using ~/.ssh/config.

 If you have access to an account `foo` on a VM called `blurfl` then you can log in like this: